 The STA selects an authorized ESS by selecting among APs that advertise an appropriate SSID.

 The STA then performs IEEE 802.11 authentication followed by association to the chosen AP.
-Confirmation of security parameters takes place during association. (#1084)A non-DMG STA performing IEEE 802.1X authentication uses Open System authentication .
+Confirmation of security parameters takes place during association. (#1084)A non-DMG STA performing authentication with IEEE 802.1X after using Open System authentication or 802.1X authentication utilizing Authentication frames.
 A STA performing password-based authentication can use SAE authentication.
 A STA performing FILS uses FILS authentication.
 A non-DMG STA executing the OWE exchange uses the Open System authentication.

 NOTE 1—It is possible for more than one PMKSA to exist.
 As an example, a second PMKSA might come into existence through PMKSA caching.
 A STA might leave the ESS and flush its cache.
 Before its PMKSA expires in the AP’s cache, the STA returns to the ESS and establishes a second PMKSA from the AP’s perspective.